 Stick to Baby’s Routine

-A well rested and well fed baby is a happy baby.
+A well-rested and well-fed baby is a happy baby.
 A happy baby on vacation means happy parents.
 Do your absolute best to stick to baby’s routine while traveling for spring break and your trip will go smoothly.

 Only Break from Routine Once or Twice

 It’s okay to break away from routine once or twice on vacation for a special occasion.
 We’ve been known to let the kids stay up late for nighttime shows at Disney World.
-Luckily, babies can sleep right through this kind of events if they are young enough!
+Luckily, babies can sleep right through these kind of events if they are young enough!
 Get some more tips about the importance of routine on vacation by reading this post.

 Vacations with kids don’t always feel like vacations.
 In fact, they can feel like more work than staying home!
 Don’t let that stop you from enjoying yourself.
 It’s important for kids (and babies) to see their parents enjoying themselves, especially on vacation.
 Don’t be afraid to kick back, let loose and enjoy all the planning that you put into spring break!